Hilary Franz: Political career

 On August 19, 2017, a fish farm near Cypress Island in Skagit County accidentally released hundreds of thousands of Atlantic salmon.
 Franz ordered an investigation into the farm and announced that the farm would be removed for various violations of its state license and lease agreement.
 Franz was also part of the state government's effort to halt federal plans for offshore drilling in the Pacific Ocean near the Olympic Peninsula.

 The 2018 wildfire season was more severe than the previous year and prompted the state government to declare a state of emergency after the Department of Natural Resources had been overwhelmed in its response to 891 fires by late July.
 The season had 1,850 recorded fires, setting a new state record, and Franz issued a request to the state legislature for a $55 million budget to expand the department's fire-fighting resources.
 Franz proposed the hiring of 30 full-time wildland firefighters, the purchase of two helicopters, and the creation of a fire-training academy specifically for wildfires.

 Under Franz, logging on DNR lands was allowed to increase in order to raise revenue for local government needs, which drew criticism from conservationists.
 A proposed sale of timber from Capitol State Forest in 2020 was reduced by the DNR after the discovery of old growth trees included in the sale.

-Franz was re-elected Commissioner of Public Lands in 2020, defeating Sue Kuehl Pederson in the general election.
+Franz was re-elected Commissioner of Public Lands in 2020, defeating Sue Kuehl Pederson in the general election with 57% of the vote.

+2024 U.S. House campaign

+On May 10, 2023, Franz announced her campaign for Washington governor in the upcoming 2024 election.
+She had previously expressed interest in running in the 2020 election, but incumbent governor Jay Inslee had decided to run for a third term.
+Franz withdrew from the race on November 10 to run for the United States House of Representatives in the 6th district, a day after incumbent Derek Kilmer announced he was not seeking re-election in the 2024 election.
+Kilmer immediately endorsed her.
+Franz finished third in the primary election and did not advance to the general election; she conceded on August 8.
+Franz attributed her loss to heavy spending from out-of-state donors and political action committees that supported her Democratic opponent, state Senator Emily Randall.

 Personal life

 Franz has three sons and lived on a farm in Bainbridge Island prior to being elected as commissioner.
-Her family owns a plot of forestland in Pierce County, Washington, which includes a habitat of Ponderosa pine that is uncommon west of the Cascade Range.
+She lives in Grays Harbor County.